Distinction between Capital Receipt and Revenue Receipts

 Revenue receipts are the income of a business through its regular operational activities.
 Revenue Receipts are generated primarily from the sale of products and services.
 These receipts are recurring in nature and directly affect the profit and loss of the business.
 They are included in a company’s income statement.

 Revenue receipts do not affect the liabilities or assets of a company.
-The profit after tax (PAT) and dividend payments derived from revenue receipts are used to create a reserve fund of a company.
+The profit after tax (PAT) and dividend payments derived from revenue receipts are used to create a reserve fund for a company.

 Examples of Revenue Receipts of a company are receipts from the sale of goods and services, discounts received from creditors or suppliers, interests earned, dividends received, rent received, commission received, bad debts recovered, income from other sources, etc.